As you can tell by my posts I love essential oils and use at least one ever day.

 A: Skin sensitivity varies from person to person, and from body part to body part as well.

-You may end up with a literal burn of the skin if, for example, you apply lemon oil to a sensitive area.
+You may end up with a literal burn on your skin if, for example, you apply lemon oil to a sensitive area.

 Use a carrier oil with any oils you aren't familiar with especially on children.